In 2013, in a small boatyard in Reedville, Virginia, in the United States, I came across an old, sun-bleached boat named Ave Del Mar.

 We made our way down the Intracoastal Waterway to Florida, where we settled in for a bit in West Palm Beach to make some more repairs and preparations for the greater voyage to come.

-As the cruising season waned we left Ave lovingly stored in the best boatyard in the Abacos on a small island called Green Turtle Cay.
-This is how she sat as we left, just two weeks before hurricane Dorian rampaged through as the strongest storm ever to make landfall in the Bahamas.
+Years later, after sailing back to the Bahamas I left Ave lovingly stored on a small island called Green Turtle Cay.
+This is how she sat as I left, just two weeks before hurricane Dorian rampaged through as the strongest storm ever to make landfall in the Bahamas.

 Dorian left his mark, sending Ave del Mar and so many other boats down off of their stands in the yard.
-Many were lost for good, but we currently assume that Ave will be fixable, and we are aiming to get back down as soon as is practical to get back to work on her.
+Many were lost for good, but Ave was fixable.
+Eight months later, I hitched a ride back and repaired her, ready to sail again.

 As the calendar turns to 2023 Ave and I are set to head south again towards the Caribbean.
 I am excited to see where the winds will take us this time.